The Nether World

-The Nether World (1889) is a novel written by the English author George Gissing.
+The Nether World is a novel written in 1889 by the English author George Gissing.
 The plot concerns several poor families living in the slums of 19th-century London.
 Rich in naturalistic detail, the novel concentrates on the individual problems and hardships which result from the typical shortages experienced by the lower classes—want of money, employment and decent living conditions.
 The Nether World is pessimistic and concerns exclusively the lives of poor people: there is no juxtaposition with the world of the rich.

 Plot summary

 The old Michael Snowdon returns from Australia to London after inheriting a substantial sum of money from his deceased son.
 Despite being able to live a comfortable, if not luxurious life, he spends only on necessities and lives like a poor man, keeping his fortune secret.
 In London he finds his granddaughter, Jane, a weak child whom he rescues from the tyranny of the Peckovers (mother and daughter), in whose house she is employed as a household drudge.
 Jane's father, Joseph, is another son of Michael's who disappeared a few years ago in search of work, leaving Jane with the Peckovers.
 Michael nurtures a plan to bestow his fortune on Jane after his death, but he wants Jane to spend this money on charity and social work rather than on her own needs.
 He engages Jane in charitable activities and everyday work even before he reveals the secret of his wealth to her, trying to inculcate to her the principles of benevolence.

 Joseph Snowdon returns suddenly to London.
 Formerly he argued with his father and is not on amiable terms with him.
 Joseph is preyed upon by the young Clem Peckover who marries him after she and her mother begin suspecting that Joseph's father is rich.
 Michael receives Joseph reservedly, without revealing intent of sharing the fortune with him.
 Joseph, pestered by his disappointed wife, also believes that Michael is rich, and tries to win his father's respect by improving relations with Jane.
 He also befriends Jane's older friend, Sidney Kirkwood.
 Sidney, an honest and sympathetic character, apparently intends to marry Jane in the future, unaware of Michael's fortune.
-Joseph, fearing that if Sidney, Michael's favorite, marries Jane, then Michael will leave most of the fortune to the young couple.
-Therefore, he develops a plan to make Clara Hewett, Sidney's former love, more fond of Sidney, and catalyze their marriage.
+Joseph fears that if Sidney, Michael's favorite, marries Jane, then Michael will leave most of the fortune to the young couple.
+He therefore develops a plan to make Clara Hewett, Sidney's former love, more fond of Sidney, and catalyze their marriage.